jbeich/platform_system_extras/simpleperf/README.md

     // p field means how much time is spent just in current line.
     /* acc_p: 99.966552%, p: 83.628188%        */                    i = callFunction(i);

+## FAQ

+**`adb shell run-as xxx` fails silently on Android O devices.**
+It is because the permission of run-as program is weakened in O. A workaround is to use `adb shell -t run-as xxx` in a terminal or `adb shell -tt run-as xxx` in a script.